We’ve got some fantastic insight on what could be the most significant contributing factor to your success as an (international) educator:

 And since you’ll never have every experience ever, there’s no limit to what you can accomplish when it comes to CQ.

 What does cultural intelligence look like in the classroom?

-In an article I published last June, Why culturally responsive teaching matters now more than ever, I outline a real-life scenario to demonstrate what cultural competence at school might look like.
-I describe a situation in which you, the teacher, is unaware of a student’s cultural background and as a result are unable to grasp why a particular student is unable to participate in a class event.
+In an article I published last June, Why culturally responsive teaching matters now more than ever, I outline a real-life scenario to demonstrate what a school’s cultural competence might look like.

-A teacher with a high CQ is capable or “empower[ing] students intellectually, socially, emotionally, and politically by using cultural referents to impart knowledge, skills, and attitudes” (Ladson-Billings).
+A teacher with a high CQ is capable of “empower[ing] students intellectually, socially, emotionally, and politically by using cultural referents to impart knowledge, skills, and attitudes” (Ladson-Billings).